 - If you have a scraper, now's the time to put it into action.
 Gently scrape the crust up from the glass until it's completely removed.

-We can't stress this piece of advice enough.
+We can't stress it enough – the sooner you clean your glass-top stove, the easier and better it'll be in the long run.
 Grease, sauces and spills are tough enough to clean off a glass-top stove.
-If you get lazy and leave the cleaning for another day, however, those stains will spell disaster for you.
-Leaving errant food to sit or reheating burnt-on stains will only complicate your cleaning, and can possibly cost you a lot of money.
+If you get lazy and leave the cleaning for another day, however, those stains will spell disaster.
+Leaving errant food to sit, fester and become even more difficult to handle or reheating burnt-on stains will only complicate your cleaning, and can turn into a permanent problem.

 All food should be removed as soon as the stove is cool, but some foods are worse than others.
-Sugary or sticky spills, such as syrup or jelly, can actually make its way into the glass, causing pitting and cracking.
-Foods that get really stubborn when dried out, such as tomato sauce, grease or even water from an boiling pot require more pressure from you when rubbing out stains.
-This can also cause the glass to crack.
-A shattered glass top is usually not covered under a normal "wear and tear" warranty, so you would be responsible for replacing it.
+Sugary or sticky spills, such as syrup or jelly, can actually make their way into the glass, causing pitting and cracking.
+They should be immediately cleaned once the surface is cool enough to do so [source: Samsung].
+Foods that get really stubborn when dried out, such as tomato sauce, grease or even water from a boiling pot require significantly more elbow grease, which can also cause the glass to crack.
+Since a shattered glass-top is usually not covered under a normal "wear and tear" warranty you would be responsible for replacing it.
 However, if you're vigilant about keeping your glass-top stove clean, you'll be rewarded with a stain-free, polished appliance that will bring you years of use and many memorable meals!